Delta Sigma Phi: 1929–1945: Great Depression and World War II

-Return to the founders' vision
+1945–1999: Post-War Growth, Desegregation, and Expansion

-After the war, the GI Bill gave many veterans the opportunity to attend college.
+After the war, the GI Bill allowed many veterans to attend college.
 With an influx of new students, many of the dormant chapters were re-activated.
 Another consequence of the GI Bill was the establishment of many new public universities.
-With more institutions open to fraternities, Delta Sigma Phi, along with many other Greek organizations, experienced its greatest period of growth in the Post-World War II era.
+With more institutions open to fraternities, Delta Sigma Phi experienced a great period of growth.

 In the late 1940s, college administrators across the country began to refuse expansion to fraternities with restrictive rules on membership.
-In response to the new rules, Delta Sig leadership amended the constitution of the national fraternity to remove all references to race or religion.
+In response to the new rules, the fraternity's leadership amended the constitution of the national fraternity to remove all references to race or religion.
 However, the line "the belief in God is essential to our welfare" in the preamble was untouched and remains so to this day.

 In a compromise to several southern chapters, the amendments to the constitution were approved at the 1949 convention while language barring the initiation of non-white and non-Christians was inserted into the fraternity ritual.
-Since the ritual was a private document and the constitution a public one, this compromise appeased those who resisted integration of the fraternity while allowing it to expand to new universities.
+Since the ritual was a private document and the constitution a public one, this compromise appeased those who resisted the integration of the fraternity while allowing it to expand to new universities.

 The 1950s were a turbulent time for fraternities and sororities in general.
 While most of the national Greek-letter organizations still had rules restricting membership, a few chapters bucked the edicts and initiated Jews and African Americans.
-Some of those chapters were suspended by their national organizations, while others disaffiliated from their national organizations and "went local."
-In 1957 the California Legislature threatened to pass Assembly Bill 758, which prohibited state universities and colleges from recognizing any student organization that "restricts its membership on the basis of either race, color, religion or national origin."
-Two years later the regents of the University of California passed a regulation requiring all fraternities and sororities to sign a certificate stating the organization did not have any discriminatory policies.
+Some of those chapters were suspended by their national organizations, while others disaffiliated from their national organizations and withdrew and became local fraternities.
+In 1957, the California Legislature threatened to pass Assembly Bill 758, prohibiting state universities and colleges from recognizing any student organization that "restricts its membership based on either race, color, religion or national origin."
+Two years later, the regents of the University of California passed a regulation requiring all fraternities and sororities to sign a certificate stating the organization did not have any discriminatory policies.
 Failure to comply could mean the loss of recognition.